 Please get out of bed a day or two after the surgery and take a walk.
 The walk will lead to reduced blood clots in your legs.
 Notify your surgeon in case of prolonged pain even after consuming prescribed medicines.
 Schedule a follow-up check-up in around two weeks time

-It might take very short duration to complete the entire operation.
+It might take a very short duration to complete the entire operation.

 In spite of the immediate advantages of laparoscopic appendix removal, there might be several complications as well.
-The risks include infection, bleeding, blood clot in the lung area, injury to nearby organs like intestine, bladder etc. The risks, however, are similar to that of open surgeries.
+The risks include infection, bleeding, blood clot in the lung area, injury to nearby organs like the intestine, bladder, etc. The risks, however, are similar to that of open surgeries.

 The immediate advantage of this surgery is, of course, you are free of a potential source of infection in your body!